The nbn™ network is designed to give all Australians the opportunity to access fast and reliable internet services - but how will it achieve this?

 The fixed wireless network will use nbn™ fibre to 2,600 Transmission Towers located around Australia.

 These towers will then transmit broadband services to homes using TD-LTE 4G mobile broadband technology.

-This type of technology is planned to cover around 500,000 premises and will help to deliver fast broadband to some regional areas for the first time ever. nbn is currently trialling the fixed wireless network and has seen trial wholesale speeds of up to 50Mbps/20Mbps.
+This type of technology is planned to cover around 500,000 premises and will help to deliver fast broadband to some regional areas for the first time ever.

 For the small percentage of people who are unable to connect to fixed line or fixed wireless technology, the nbn™ network will make use of two new specially designed satellites.